prakhar-ai/GSoC-2021/OWASP Maryam - Project Proposal.md

 I've always found OSINT projects very interesting and I chose this project since I believe that I perfectly match the requirements for the project.

+`How much time do you plan to invest in the project before, during and after the Summer of Code?`

+I plan to invest 4-5 hours everyday during the coding period.
+I will also interact and discuss ideas during the Community bonding period for a few hours everyday.
+I intend to continue contributing to the project after Summer of Code, since I'm truly passionate about it.

 ### Timeline (tentative)

-I plan to invest 4-5 hours everyday during the coding period, I also intend to interact and discuss ideas during the Community bonding period for a few hours everyday.

 *Through the coding period, emphasis is on creating well documented and tested code.
 For this, one may commit frequently (with verbose messages), follow